|

 which unfortunately is what most of the script comes off as today.

-Peck and Bergman do their best to keep on top and make their
+Peck and Bergman do their best to stay on top of it and make their

 relationship credible, which of course it isn't (except for in